timbeaudet/knowledge_base/faq/today.md

-# Today is 2019-07-24
+# Today is 2019-07-25

 ## Objectives for the day:

-- Start working get_times.php for the api to return the times of users.
-- Call post_result from within the game and post times.
-- Set the username of the player (some option thing).
--
+- Refactor the TrackManager a bit to separate level information from user progress data.
+- Add best time information to TrackManager to reduce how often the game pulls from server.
+- Stretch: Get BOOM to happen automatically vs pressing B button.

 # Purpose